raa7mad/dhis2/README.md

 # DHIS2 Demo

-This capture the steps required to run a local copy of DHIS2.
+This captures the steps required to run a local copy of DHIS2.

 ## TODO